JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Nyayis_3.md

   </table>
 </figure>

 1 [^1526].
 Hail to Ahura Mazda!
-Hail to the Amesha-Spe_n_tas!
+Hail to the Amesha-Spe<i>n</i>tas!
 Hail to the Moon that keeps in it the seed of the Bull!
 Hail to thee when we look at thee!
 Hail to thee when thou lookest at us!

 2 [^1527].
 Unto the Moon that keeps in it the seed of the Bull; unto the only-created Bull and unto the Bull of many species;